Cognigy/Documentation/docs/ai/deploy/endpoint-reference/voice-copilot.md

 The Voice Copilot Endpoint works with any [handover provider](../../escalate/handover-reference/overview.md) supported by Cognigy.

+## Prerequisites

+!!! note
+    The prerequisites below are only necessary if you are using **Voice Copilot version 4.64** or earlier.
+As of version **4.65**, Voice Copilot is included in the Cognigy AI installation and enabled automatically.

+Activate this Endpoint on the Cognigy side:
+- If you have a shared or dedicated SaaS installation, contact Cognigy technical support.
+- If you have an on-premise installation, specify the following feature flag: `FEATURE_ENABLE_AGENT_ASSIST_VOICE: true`.

 ## Generic Endpoint Settings

 Find out about the generic endpoint settings available with this endpoint on the following pages: